johnsonkit/gemini-nano-summarizer-and-playground/README.md

 1. Enabled BypassPerfRequirement "Enables optimization guide on device" (It will download the Gemini Nano model in the background)
 1. Restart the browser
 1. Type `chrome://components` in the address bar and update "Optimization Guide On Device Model"

+## Notes

+I accidentally pushed an update to the origin/main branch that should have remained on the local dev branch.
+Please ignore the last commit.
+I apologize for any inconvenience this may have caused.